 An intriguing history, abundant wildlife, scenic beauty, mouth-watering food and, ok I admit, some of the best wines in the world!
 No wonder South Africa attracts visitors from all over the world!

-So in January 2018 I hopped on a plane to Cape Town, ready to discover everything the country has to offer.
+In January 2018 I hopped on a plane to Cape Town, ready to discover everything the country has to offer.
 I wanted to do the place justice and truly discover its diversity.
-From bustling cities to remote Xhosa villages, from game reserves to the Drakensberg mountains, this is the story of my one month in South Africa: a road trip from Cape Town to Johannesburg!
+From bustling cities to remote Xhosa villages, from game reserves to the Drakensberg mountains, this is the story of my one month road trip in South Africa: the perfect South Africa itinerary from Cape Town to Johannesburg!

 1/ Explore the diversity of Cape Town